BusinessJoe/CISC-204-Modelling-Project/README.md

     On Linux:
     `docker run -t -i -v $(pwd):/cosmicExpress cisc204 /bin/bash`

 3. You can run the model with test cases using `python run.py data/xml/filename.xml` where the file name is any file in the data/xml folder.
+This Docker representation returns all the propositions for each tile, but not a visual display.

+## Running the GUI

+To use the GUI, install the requirements from `requirements.txt` in a virtual environment, and then run the `run_gui.py` file.
+The GUI does not run in Docker, so this must be done locally (i.e. in the VSCode terminal).

+Note that there are up to ten colors for aliens and houses (indexed from 0-9).
+To create a board size that is smaller than the current board, the GUI must be restarted.

+To create a level, it is crucial to add obstacles on the borders of each board (see Figures 5 and 6 in the project document for examples).
+Omitting the borders may cause unexpected behavior.